Why Do Cats Paw Around Their Water Bowl

 Since it has already become an irritating behavior and you have paid much attention while they display those acts when consuming water from their water bowl.
 You can take some action if you fear that it is something unhealthy.

-Attempt switching to filter water.
+Attempt switching to filtering water.
 You can help by keeping their litter box away from good sources and busy areas like the hallway.

 Get interactive with your Cat by playing games with them

-Get your Cat suffering from whiskers fatigue a Dr. Catsby stainless steel bowl available on Amazon.
+Get your Cat suffering from whisker fatigue a Dr. Catsby stainless steel bowl available on Amazon.

-Make sure your rugs where you place their water bowl are well kept because it could be the dirt on them that your Cat is trying to bury.
+Make sure the rugs where you place their water bowl are well kept because it could be the dirt on them that your cat is trying to bury.

-After doing all of these and you still find your Cat pawing around his water bowl, you would have to take it to a nearby veterinary clinic to help you understand and solve the mystery behind the unusual behaviors.
+After doing all of these and still finding your Cat pawing around his water bowl, you would have to take it to a nearby veterinary clinic to help you understand and solve the mystery behind the unusual behaviors.

 Read Also: Can Cats have Oat Milk